thewildboard/wildboard/README.md

     openssl x509 -req -in server-csr.pem -signkey server-key.pem -out server-cert.pem
     rm server-csr.pem

 ## Run

+To run the application:

     node ./

 The server is at `https://localhost:3000/`

+To run the tests:

+    npm test

 ##Documentation